 Here's how to get the 10 PPC reward:

 1. Follow this guide on how to set up Peerbox on your Raspberry Pi.
 Please note that a full node is required to receive the reward, so you may also need to enable port forwarding on your router (port 9901) in order to get 9 or more connections.

-2. Post in this thread with a photo of your Pi, and also a photo of your Pi screen.
+2. Post in this thread with a photo of your Pi that includes a piece of paper showing your forum name and the current date, and also a photo of your Pi screen.

 The following should be visible in the photo of your Pi's screen: